shoutem/react-native-shopify/README.md

 We implemented custom parsing for checkout errors to give your users friendly messages on what went wrong.
-You can find out which line items are unavailable due to not enough quantity and how many are remaining.
+You can find out which line items are unavailable due to not enough quantity in stock and how many are remaining.
 You can also get feedback about which fields are invalid when entering customer and payment information.
 Feedback messages are available through the `message` property on the error object in checkout methods.

 All contributions are welcome!